Brooke McIntosh

 Brooke McIntosh (born January 5, 2005) is a Canadian pair skater.
+Most recently she competed for Spain with Marco Zandron.
+Together, they are the 2025 Spanish national champions.
+In February 2025, it was announced that the team had split.

-With her skating partner, Benjamin Mimar, she is the 2022 NHK Trophy bronze medallist and 2023 Canadian national silver medallist.
+With her former partner, Benjamin Mimar, she is the 2022 NHK Trophy bronze medalist and 2023 Canadian national silver medalist.

 McIntosh/Mimar are also the 2022 World Junior bronze medallists and 2022 Canadian national junior champions.

 With her former skating partner, Brandon Toste, she represented Canada at the 2019 World Junior Championships, finishing in the top ten, and the 2020 Winter Youth Olympics, finishing fourth.

 Personal life

 McIntosh was born on January 5, 2005, in Toronto, Ontario.
 She is the daughter of Greg McIntosh and Jill Horstead, a former competitive swimmer who competed for Canada at the 1984 Summer Olympics.
-McIntosh's younger sister, Summer, is also a competitive swimmer and was part of the Canadian team for the 2020 Summer Olympics.
+McIntosh's younger sister, Summer, is also a competitive swimmer and was part of the Canadian team for the 2020 Summer Olympics and the 2024 Summer Olympics.